The Third Largest In Europe

-A perfect way to visit the Parliament building and the Holy Crown of Hungary, is to go on an organised guided tour.
+A guided tour is a perfect way to visit the Parliament building and the Holy Crown of Hungary.

-Highly Recommended Since you Won’t Have to Queue for 30-60 minutes for a ticket.
+Highly Recommended Since you Won’t Have to Queue for a ticket.

 If you don’t want to buy your ticket online you can get tickets at the ticket office in the new Visitor Center at the north side of the Parliament building at the end of Balasssi Bálint Street.